Kaz Iwamoto is proud to be a volunteer.

 They have been featured in the New York Times and Bon Appétit, and they were recently highlighted by Martha Stewart, herself.
 Renowned Los Angeles chefs like Nancy Silverton and Jeremy Fox refuse to use berries from anywhere else, according to the New York Times.

-One hundred percent of the annual dinner’s proceeds (this year the event is on June 29) go to PanCAN, supporting the organization’s mission to improve patient outcomes.
-The dinner will also be held in honor of Iwamoto’s parents.
+One hundred percent of the annual dinner’s proceeds go to PanCAN, supporting the organization’s mission to improve patient outcomes.
+The dinner is held in honor of Iwamoto’s parents.

 Having retired from the family business more than a decade ago, Iwamoto fills much of his time thinking of what he can do next for PanCAN.
 He said he wants to continue to fight the battle against pancreatic cancer so others can have more meaningful moments with their loved ones … so a son can spend more time with his mother.